Meet Our Pre-Published Authors

 Jamie Rodarte

-When not immersed in kidlit you can find Jamie planning ways to be more environmentally focused, researching her next plant-based meal, supervising slime batch #7,212,322, and consistently fueling her ventures with iced tea.
+When not immersed in kidlit you can find Jamie planning ways to be more environmentally focused, researching her next plant-based meal, and supervising many slime experiments.
 The granddaughter of Mexican immigrants, first in her family to receive a bachelor’s degree (UCI), Latinx proud, and an animal lover; she lives in California with her family and many adored pets.

 You can find out more here: